prabinay/kubernetes_practices/pod-design/pod-design.md

 44. Get the pods with labels env=dev and env=prod
 `kubectl get pods -l 'env in (dev,prod)'`

 45. Get the pods with labels env=dev and env=prod and output the labels as well

-kubectl get pods -l 'env in (dev,prod)' --show-labels
+`kubectl get pods -l 'env in (dev,prod)' --show-labels`

 46. Change the label for one of the pod to env=uat and list all the pods to verify

-kubectl label pod/nginx-dev3 env=uat --overwrite
+`kubectl label pod/nginx-dev3 env=uat --overwrite`
-kubectl get pods --show-labels
+`kubectl get pods --show-labels`

 47. Remove the labels for the pods that we created now and verify all the labels are removed

-kubectl label pod nginx-dev{1..3} env- kubectl label pod nginx-prod{1..2} env- kubectl get po --show-labels
+`kubectl label pod nginx-dev{1..3} env-`
+`kubectl label pod nginx-prod{1..2} env-`
+`kubectl get po --show-labels`

 48. Let’s add the label app=nginx for all the pods and verify

-kubectl label pod nginx-dev{1..3} app=nginx
+`kubectl label pod nginx-dev{1..3} app=nginx`
-kubectl label pod nginx-prod{1..2} app=nginx
+`kubectl label pod nginx-prod{1..2} app=nginx`
-kubectl get po --show-labels
+`kubectl get po --show-labels`

 49. Get all the nodes with labels (if using minikube you would get only master node)

-kubectl get nodes --show-labels
+`kubectl get nodes --show-labels`

 50. Label the node (minikube if you are using) nodeName=nginxnode

-kubectl label node minikube nodeName=nginxnode
+`kubectl label node minikube nodeName=nginxnode`

 51. Create a Pod that will be deployed on this node with the label nodeName=nginxnode
+create pod.yaml

-kubectl run nginx --image=nginx --restart=Never --dry-run -o yaml > pod.yaml
+`kubectl run nginx --image=nginx --restart=Never --dry-run -o yaml > pod.yaml`
-// add the nodeSelector like below and create the pod kubectl create -f pod.yaml
+add the nodeSelector like below and create the pod

-pod.yaml
+`kubectl create -f pod.yaml`

 52. Verify the pod that it is scheduled with the node selector

-kubectl describe po nginx | grep Node-Selectors
+`kubectl describe po nginx | grep Node-Selectors`

 53. Verify the pod nginx that we just created has this label

-kubectl describe po nginx | grep Labels
+`kubectl describe po nginx | grep Labels`

 54. Annotate the pods with name=webapp

-kubectl annotate pod nginx-dev{1..3} name=webapp
+`kubectl annotate pod nginx-dev{1..3} name=webapp`
-kubectl annotate pod nginx-prod{1..2} name=webapp
+`kubectl annotate pod nginx-prod{1..2} name=webapp`

 55. Verify the pods that have been annotated correctly

-kubectl describe po nginx-dev{1..3} | grep -i annotations kubectl describe po nginx-prod{1..2} | grep -i annotations
+`kubectl describe po nginx-dev{1..3} | grep -i annotations`
+`kubectl describe po nginx-prod{1..2} | grep -i annotations`

 56. Remove the annotations on the pods and verify

-kubectl annotate pod nginx-dev{1..3} name- kubectl annotate pod nginx-prod{1..2} name- kubectl describe po nginx-dev{1..3} | grep -i annotations kubectl describe po nginx-prod{1..2} | grep -i annotations
+`kubectl annotate pod nginx-dev{1..3} name-`
+`kubectl annotate pod nginx-prod{1..2} name-`
+`kubectl describe po nginx-dev{1..3} | grep -i annotations`
+`kubectl describe po nginx-prod{1..2} | grep -i annotations`

 57. Remove all the pods that we created so far

-kubectl delete po --all
+`kubectl delete po --all`

 58. Create a deployment called webapp with image nginx with 5 replicas
+create webapp.yaml

-kubectl create deploy webapp --image=nginx --dry-run -o yaml > webapp.yaml
+`kubectl create deploy webapp --image=nginx --dry-run -o yaml > webapp.yaml`
-// change the replicas to 5 in the yaml and create it kubectl create -f webapp.yaml
+change the replicas to 5 in the yaml and create it

-webapp.yaml
+`kubectl create -f webapp.yaml`

 59. Get the deployment you just created with labels

-kubectl get deploy webapp --show-labels
+`kubectl get deploy webapp --show-labels`

 60. Output the yaml file of the deployment you just created

-kubectl get deploy webapp -o yaml
+`kubectl get deploy webapp -o yaml`

 61. Get the pods of this deployment

-// get the label of the deployment kubectl get deploy --show-labels
+get the label of the deployment
+`kubectl get deploy --show-labels`
-// get the pods with that label kubectl get pods -l app=webapp
+get the pods with that label
+`kubectl get pods -l app=webapp`

 62. Scale the deployment from 5 replicas to 20 replicas and verify

-kubectl scale deploy webapp --replicas=20 kubectl get po -l app=webapp
+`kubectl scale deploy webapp --replicas=20`
+`kubectl get po -l app=webapp`

 ### Note: In Kubernetes, a deployment rollout status refers to the current state of a deployment's rollout process.
 It provides information about the progress and success of deploying changes to a deployment's underlying pods.

 When a deployment is updated with new configurations, such as a new image version or desired replica count, Kubernetes orchestrates a rollout process to ensure the changes are applied gradually and with minimal disruption to the running application.
 The rollout process includes scaling up/down replicas, updating pods, and monitoring the status of the deployment.

 63. Get the deployment rollout status

-kubectl rollout status deploy webapp
+`kubectl rollout status deploy webapp`

 64. Get the replicaset that created with this deployment

-kubectl get rs -l app=webapp
+`kubectl get rs -l app=webapp`

 65. Get the yaml of the replicaset and pods of this deployment

-kubectl get rs -l app=webapp -o yaml kubectl get po -l app=webapp -o yaml
+`kubectl get rs -l app=webapp -o yaml`
+`kubectl get po -l app=webapp -o yaml`

 66. Delete the deployment you just created and watch all the pods are also being deleted

-kubectl delete deploy webapp
+`kubectl delete deploy webapp`
-kubectl get po -l app=webapp -w
+`kubectl get po -l app=webapp -w`

 67. Create a deployment of webapp with image nginx:1.17.1 with container port 80 and verify the image version
+create webapp.yaml

-kubectl create deploy webapp --image=nginx:1.17.1 --dry-run -o yaml > webapp.yaml
+`kubectl create deploy webapp --image=nginx:1.17.1 --dry-run -o yaml > webapp.yaml`
-// add the port section and create the deployment kubectl create -f webapp.yaml
+add the port section and create the deployment
+`kubectl create -f webapp.yaml`
-// verify
+verify
-kubectl describe deploy webapp | grep Image
+`kubectl describe deploy webapp | grep Image`

-webapp.yaml
 68. Update the deployment with the image version 1.17.4 and verify

-kubectl set image deploy/webapp nginx=nginx:1.17.4
+`kubectl set image deploy/webapp nginx=nginx:1.17.4`
-kubectl describe deploy webapp | grep Image
+`kubectl describe deploy webapp | grep Image`

 69. Check the rollout history and make sure everything is ok after the update

-kubectl rollout history deploy webapp kubectl get deploy webapp --show-labels kubectl get rs -l app=webapp kubectl get po -l app=webapp
+`kubectl rollout history deploy webapp`
+`kubectl get deploy webapp --show-labels`
+`kubectl get rs -l app=webapp`
+`kubectl get po -l app=webapp`

 70. Undo the deployment to the previous version 1.17.1 and verify Image has the previous version

-kubectl rollout undo deploy webapp kubectl describe deploy webapp | grep Image
+`kubectl rollout undo deploy webapp`
+`kubectl describe deploy webapp | grep Image`

 71. Update the deployment with the image version 1.16.1 and verify the image and also check the rollout history

-kubectl set image deploy/webapp nginx=nginx:1.16.1
+`kubectl set image deploy/webapp nginx=nginx:1.16.1`
-kubectl describe deploy webapp | grep Image kubectl rollout history deploy webapp
+`kubectl describe deploy webapp | grep Image`
+`kubectl rollout history deploy webapp`

 72. Update the deployment to the Image 1.17.1 and verify everything is ok

-kubectl rollout undo deploy webapp --to-revision=3 kubectl describe deploy webapp | grep Image kubectl rollout status deploy webapp
+`kubectl rollout undo deploy webapp --to-revision=3`
+`kubectl describe deploy webapp | grep Image`
+`kubectl rollout status deploy webapp`

 73. Update the deployment with the wrong image version 1.100 and verify something is wrong with the deployment

-kubectl set image deploy/webapp nginx=nginx:1.100
+`kubectl set image deploy/webapp nginx=nginx:1.100`
-kubectl rollout status deploy webapp (still pending state) kubectl get pods (ImagePullErr)
+`kubectl rollout status deploy webapp (still pending state)`
+`kubectl get pods (ImagePullErr)`

 74. Undo the deployment with the previous version and verify everything is Ok

-kubectl rollout undo deploy webapp kubectl rollout status deploy webapp kubectl get pods
+`kubectl rollout undo deploy webapp`
+`kubectl rollout status deploy webapp`
+`kubectl get pods`

 75. Check the history of the specific revision of that deployment

-kubectl rollout history deploy webapp --revision=7
+`kubectl rollout history deploy webapp --revision=7`

 76. Pause the rollout of the deployment

-kubectl rollout pause deploy webapp
+`kubectl rollout pause deploy webapp`

 77. Update the deployment with the image version latest and check the history and verify nothing is going on

-kubectl set image deploy/webapp nginx=nginx:latest
+`kubectl set image deploy/webapp nginx=nginx:latest`
-kubectl rollout history deploy webapp (No new revision)
+`kubectl rollout history deploy webapp (No new revision)`

 78. Resume the rollout of the deployment

-kubectl rollout resume deploy webapp
+`kubectl rollout resume deploy webapp`

 79. Check the rollout history and verify it has the new version

-kubectl rollout history deploy webapp kubectl rollout history deploy webapp --revision=9
+`kubectl rollout history deploy webapp`
+`kubectl rollout history deploy webapp --revision=9`

 80. Apply the autoscaling to this deployment with minimum 10 and maximum 20 replicas and target CPU of 85% and verify hpa is created and replicas are increased to 10 from 1

 kubectl autoscale deploy webapp --min=10 --max=20 --cpu-percent=85